custom-dev-tools/grunt-cache-killer/README.md

   3. Within the cacheKiller task, move the asset filenames `[mask]` placeholder to it's new position.
   4. Run the cacheKiller task.

-- Do not rename the asset filename if you have already run cacheKiller against that asset filename.
-Doing so will show you an error message and terminate the script.<br><br>
+- Do not rename any fixed parts of the asset filename (ie: Parts outside the `[mask]` placeholder) if you have already run cacheKiller against that asset filename.
+Doing so will show you a 'file not found' error message and terminate the script.<br><br>
   If you need to retrospectively rename the asset filename, follow the below listed steps.
   1. Rename the asset filename to your new filename. eg: `new.website.min.css`.
   2. Update any and all references to the asset filename within the template file(s) using your new filename. eg: `new.website.min.css`.